County Route 561 (New Jersey)

 County Route 561 (CR 561) is a county highway in the U.S. state of New Jersey.
 The highway extends 50.95 mi from New York Road (U.S. Route 9 or US 9) in Galloway Township to Federal Street (CR 537) in Camden.
+Though it is designated a north-south county route by the New Jersey Department of Transportation, it geographically goes northwest-southeast and is signed both north-south and east-west inconsistently.

 Route description

 Atlantic County

 CR 561 begins at an intersection with US 9 in Galloway Township, Atlantic County (near the Seaview Resort), heading northwest on two-lane undivided Jimmie Leeds Road.
 The road passes through densely forested areas with some homes, intersecting CR 634 and CR 654.
 The route turns more to the west and passes under the Garden State Parkway, with access to that road via Exit 41.
 CR 561 heads west into the community of Pomona, running between forests to the north and wooded residential and commercial development to the south and passing AtlantiCare Regional Medical Center Mainland Division.
 The route splits from Jimmie Leeds Road by turning northwest onto Duerer Street, with CR 633 continuing west along Jimmie Leeds Road.
 The road passes through dense forests and crosses CR 575 prior to running through a mix of farmland and woodland.
 CR 561 reaches the CR 614 junction and continues through more rural areas.
 After crossing CR 674, the route enters Egg Harbor City and passes through forested residential areas.
 CR 561 intersects CR 563 and heads into dense woodland, crossing into Mullica Township at the Hamburg Avenue junction.

 The road runs through more forests with a few homes, coming to an intersection with CR 561 Alternate.
 At this point, CR 561 continues northwest along Moss Mill Road and runs through more woodland, passing a farm to the southwest to the road.
 The route crosses CR 658 and CR 623 as it runs northwest through dense forests for several miles, eventually entering Hammonton.
 In this area, CR 561 crosses US 30 and CR 640 as it becomes Egg Harbor Road and passes through woodland along with some homes, with the route following a brief one-way pair at the CR 602 junction.
 The road passes woods to the northeast and industrial establishments to the southwest prior to crossing a branch of Hammonton Lake and passing homes and businesses.
 CR 561 northbound forms a brief wrong-way concurrency with Route 54 as it crosses NJ Transit's Atlantic City Line in the commercial downtown area of Hammonton.

-The southbound direction of CR 561 crosseses the tracks at Orchard Avenue and does not form a concurrency with Route 54.
+The southbound direction of CR 561 crosses the tracks at Orchard Avenue and does not form a concurrency with Route 54.
 The route continues northwest on Egg Harbor Road and passes through residential areas, running immediately to the southwest of the Atlantic City Line.
 At the CR 678 junction, CR 561 heads farther from the railroad tracks into more rural areas of homes, intersecting the northern terminus of CR 559.